-Tomato soup is best fireside, right?
-Except winter is not this vegetable’s season.
+Tomato soup is best fireside.
+Except winter is not exactly this vegetable’s season.
 What we stumble upon is either imported or grown indoors, drastically altering their naturally-balanced essence.
 Roasting solves this dilemma, producing a concentrated, intense flavor.
 Plum or Roma varieties are best, but in the heart of winter, no one can afford to be picky.

 Preheat oven to 350 degrees.

 Toss tomatoes, onions and shallots in 2 tablespoons olive oil and arrange on prepared baking sheet.

 In the meantime, on medium heat, warm one tablespoon olive oil in a Dutch oven.